 Annette’s independent coaching practice focuses on helping women to make empowered decisions and become leaders in their own lives.

-She supports aspiring and existing women leaders to connect to their purpose by reconnecting to themselves, identifying goals and overcoming blocks to create transformational change.
+She supports women leaders in the creative industries to connect to their purpose by reconnecting to themselves, identifying goals and overcoming blocks to create transformational change.

 ...in just an hour I left with much more clarity about my priorities and how I was feeling.
 In the end it helped make a difficult decision feel simple.